-A National Study on units Criminal Justice by reveals that
+A National Study on Criminal Justice by the Ministry of Justice reveals that:

-- 69% of those sampled believe that citizens do not have easy access to justice in Cameroon - 87% of citizens believe that the principle of free justice in Cameroon is not respected - 24% Only of citizens know that procedural documents, such as the preliminary investigation report, are not valid if the confession obtained under was torture - 78.4% of citizens questioned affirm that the practice of torture during police custody remains common in Cameroon.
-This practice is said to be systematic in certain specialized police and gendarmerie
+- 69% of those sampled believe that citizens do not have easy access to justice in Cameroon. - 87% of citizens believe that the principle of justice in Cameroon is not respected. - Only 24% of citizens know that procedural documents, such as the preliminary investigation report, are not valid if the confession was obtained under torture. - 78.4% of citizens questioned affirmed that the practice of torture during police custody remains common in Cameroon.
+This practice is said to be systematic in certain specialized police and gendarmerie units. - In over 96% of cases, the conditions of police custody are considered inhumane. - Almost 70% of Cameroonians are not aware of the penalties incurred by judicial officers in the event of an offense committed by them. - Around 80% of citizens are unaware of the categories of people who can benefit from legal aid and the advantages offered by this law.

-- In over 96% of the Ministry of Justice cases, the conditions of police custody are considered inhumane. - Almost 70% of Cameroonians are not aware of the penalties incurred by judicial officers in the event of an offense committed by them - Around 80% of unaware citizens are of the categories of people who can benefit from legal aid and the advantages offered by this law. - Around 50.5% of citizens are not aware of the law on legal aid in Cameroon - 51% Nearly of citizens say that the current functioning of iustice in Cameroon does not guarantee the protection of human rights under international ratified instruments.
+- Around 50.5% of citizens are not aware of the law on legal aid in Cameroon. - Nearly 51% of citizens say that the current functioning of justice in Cameroon does not guarantee the protection of human rights under ratified international instruments.

-Despite foundational measures such national and as international legal framorks that have been established in Cameroon, access justice remains a cause for concern.
+Despite foundational measures such as national and international legal frameworks that have been established in Cameroon, access to justice remains a cause for concern.
 The right to a fair trial particularly needs more promotion and protection.

 The work of HRDs, especially in conflict areas, are of paramount importance in contemporary Cameroon.
-Avenues and safe spaces must be created for state and non-state actors to continue to provide rigorous human rights advocacy and protection, provision that is necessary to improve the access to justice and the condition ofhuman rights Cameroon.
+Avenues and safe spaces must be created for state and non-state actors, whether acting jointly or independently, to continuously provide swift and rigorous human Rights advocacy and protection, provisions that are necessary to improve access to justice and the condition of human rights in Cameroon.